leaker/hugo-theme-fika/README.md

-# fika-hugo-theme
+# Fika theme for Hugo
-Fika theme for Hugo
+Fika is a Hugo theme designed for bloggers

 ## Installation
 ### Step 1: Install Hugo with extended (Windows)